shivangi-975/Python-Material/README.md

 # Python-Material

-This repository contains  information related to python
+This repository contains  notes on  python programming language.